NFPA provides a wealth of safety information to help ensure the holiday season is a safe one.

 Christmas tree disposal

 Christmas trees are combustible items that become increasing flammable as they continue to dry out in your home.
-Nearly 40 percent of home fires that begin with Christmas trees occur in January.
+One-third of home fires that begin with Christmas trees occur in January.
 Although Christmas tree fires are not common, when they do occur they’re much more likely to be serious.

 It's time to deck the halls, but follow NFPA's simple safety tips to help keep yourself and your family and friends safer from fire.

 NFPA's lovable Dan Doofus shows you how to have a fire-safe holiday with a few simple safety tips.